MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 ## Assign Dynamics 365 security roles

-Security roles defines how different users, such as service technicians, access different types of records.
-To control access to data, you can assign security roles to each user.
+Security roles define how different users, such as service technicians, access different types of records.
+To enable Asset Capture, security roles must be assigned to each user.

 1. Sign in to the [Power Platform Admin Center](https://admin.powerplatform.com) as an admin (Dynamics 365 service admin, Global admin, or Power Platform service admin).
 2. Select **Environments**, find the environment Remote Assist is installed in, and select the dots for **More environment actions**.